jonnypeace/rygex/README.md

 * Required args are at least --start or --pyreg otherwise the programme won't do anything
 * Requires input from --file or if using piped input from another command.
 * When using --start with --pyreg, the --start function runs first, and then further filtering takes place using --pyreg.
-* --start and --end and --omitlast and --omitfirst takes place before --pyreg when used with --pyreg.
+* --start and --end takes place before --pyreg when used with --pyreg.
-* --pyreg doesn't use --end and --omitlast and --omitfirst
+* --pyreg doesn't use --end

 ## String Searches
 Basic string searches using -s | --start and -e | --end